IoannisNezis/Qlue-ls/docs/docs/02_getting_started.md

 })
 ```

-Open a `.rq` file and check that the buffer is attached to th server:
+Open a `.rq` file and check that the buffer is attached to the server:

 ```
 :checkhealth lsp